cyclonePort · Weather Surveillance Instrumentation

 A mechanical wind vane produces continuous physical rotation as a wind direction output — the pointer moves, but there is no electrical signal until a transducer at the base converts rotation angle to a measurable electrical quantity.
 Three main transducer approaches are used in professional weather instrumentation:

-A wiper moves along a resistive element as the vane rotates, changing electrical resistance proportional to angle.
+Potentiometer wiper moves along a resistive element as the vane rotates, changing electrical resistance proportional to angle.
 Simple, inexpensive, and direct.
 Limitation: the wiper contact wears over time from friction, introducing drift and eventually requiring replacement.
-A brief ‘dead zone’ occurs where the wiper crosses the ends of the resistive element near 0°/360°.
+A brief “dead zone” occurs where the wiper crosses the ends of the resistive element near 0°/360°.

 04 Sensor Technology — Mechanical Vane vs. Ultrasonic Wind Direction